Fowthy/JokeGeneratorAI/README.md

 ![AI Album Generator](assets/1.png)

-The AI Album Generator is a Streamlit web application that leverages OpenAI's GPT-3.5 Turbo model to generate custom album themes, cover images, and song lyrics based on only user prompts.
-The application utilizes a conversational approach, allowing users to interact with the model and shape the creative output of the album.
+The AI Album Generator is an application that uses OpenAI's GPT-3.5 Turbo model to generate custom album themes, cover images, and song lyrics based on only user prompts.
+The application utilizes a conversational approach, allowing users to interact with the model using single prompt.

 ### Features